 CFR was the first organization in the country to answer this call with a unique team model.
 At no cost to a family, we assign every parent an interdisciplinary family defense team comprised of an attorney, a social worker, and a parent advocate—our parent advocates are trained professionals who have had direct experience being prosecuted in family court, losing their children to foster care, and successfully reunifying their families.
 Our mission is to keep families together and to address the underlying causes of family instability.

 CFR’s founders included attorneys who had experience working as children’s lawyers in child welfare and family court.
-All of their clients wanted to stay with parents, even when those parents were struggling.
+Most of their clients wanted to stay with parents, even when those parents were struggling.
 It was apparent that children would be able to do that and would do better if their parents received comprehensive social services coupled with high quality legal expertise–CFR was established to do just that.

 We work with more than 2,100 families each year and consistently prevent more than 50% of our clients’ children from entering foster care; for those who do enter foster care, our representation significantly shortens the length of stay.
 By avoiding or reducing the time children spend in foster care, CFR has saved taxpayers over $37 million since 2007- and saved families untold heartache.
 CFR is a nationally recognized expert in family defense and child welfare, training more than 500 practitioners around the country each year.